Notes on the Geography of Sri Lanka: Lankatilaka

 The south side of the U-shaped corridor.
-The elaborate facing on the inner wall suggested to A. Horcart (writing in the 1926 memoirs of the Archaeological Survey of Ceylon) that the inner wall was originally conceived to be an external one and that the wraparound devale was an afterthought.
+The elaborate facing on the inner wall suggested to A. Horcart (writing in the 1926 memoirs of the Archaeological Survey of Ceylon) that the inner wall was originally conceived to be an external one and that the wraparound brick was an afterthought.
 The open door protects the statue shown in the next picture.

 It's none other than Ribasanna, brother of arch-demon Ravana.

-The opposite or north corridor.
+The north corridor.

 Inside, an image of Sri Sumana.